karantan/nix-and-poetry/README.md

 ```

 Here we tell nix where is the source for nixpkgs and how to build poetry2nix package.
+We add `pkgs.niv` so that we'll be able to update nix `source.json` in the future.

 We also export `shell` attribute and because it is the only one exported the `nix-shell`
 will pick it up (otherwise you will need to specify it e.g. `nix-shell --attr shell`).

-At this point we can enter `nix-shell` and we'll have access to `poetry`.
+At this point, we can enter `nix-shell` and we'll have access to `poetry`.

 ```
 [nix-shell:~/nix-and-poetry]$ poetry --version